 Baby-on-the-Doorstep is a sales technique named after the proverbial "drop the baby off on the doorstep and someone will make sure she is taken care of" method of adoption.
-Ever hear of a baby that was left there?
-Never.
-And that is the basic premise for Baby on the Doorstep—if I called you on the phone and asked you to adopt a child, you probably would not even consider it.
+If someone called you on the phone and asked you to adopt a child, you probably would not consider it.
 But if that very same child appeared on your doorstep, what would you do?
 You would at least take her in and see to it that she finds a proper home.
+That is the basic premise for Baby on the Doorstep.

 It's an aggressive technique, one that some may shun or shy away from.
 But if you are failing to get through to a company, this technique offers a solid alternative.

 A recent grad used this technique to get a job with an ad agency in Chicago.
-He stood in the lobby for weeks with doughnuts to get the hiring manager's attention.
-Finally, to get rid of him before everyone gained excess weight from the doughnuts, the hiring manager offered to take a look at his work.
+He waited in the lobby with doughnuts to get the hiring manager's attention.
+Finally, to get rid of him the hiring manager offered to take a look at his work.
 Extreme?
 Yes.
-But sometimes the extreme measures are sometimes what will get you noticed.
+But sometimes the extreme measures are what will get you noticed.
 P.S.
 He got the job.